braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/platform_overview.md

 {% endtab %}
 {% tab Push Notifications %}
 Braze supports the Apple Push Notification Service (APNs) for iOS and Firebase Cloud Messaging (FCM) for Android.
 Push notifications can be triggered by the publication of messaging campaigns and news items.
-[Learn more about using Braze to trigger push notifications, who you can send a push to, and what advanced push capabilities Braze offers.]({{site.baseurl}}/user_guide/message_building_by_channel/push)
+[Learn more about using Braze to trigger push notifications.]({{site.baseurl}}/user_guide/message_building_by_channel/push)

 ![The push message editor displaying an example push message and title to be sent to the Android, iOS, and Web messaging channels.]({% image_buster /assets/img_archive/UOiOSPush.png %})